genielabs/homegenie.it/source/1.4/setup/index.md

 #### Additional drivers and features

-Additional drivers and features can be integrated later via the package manager or can be written ad hoc using the integrated program editor.
+Additional drivers and features can be integrated later via the package manager or written ad hoc using the integrated program editor.
-A few examples are already included in the package manager: *Philips Hue Bridge V1*, *Crestron/KNX*, *WeMo* and more.
+Some examples are already included and can be installed from the [package manager](../settings/#packages), such as *Philips Hue Bridge V1*, *Crestron/KNX*, *WeMo* and others.

 ### Manual setup and backup restore

-With the manual setup it is possible to install just the base system and then access the *System Settings* page to manually configure and customize every single aspect of your automation project.
+With manual setup you can install just the base system and then access the system [settings](../settings) page to manually configure and customize every single aspect of your automation project.

-You can also quickly restore a fully preconfigured system using a previously exported backup file from the *System Maintenance* page.
+You can also quickly restore a fully preconfigured system using a *backup file* previously exported from the system [maintenance](../settings/#maintenance) page.